- Local groups

 Whether you're writing a pilot test or an actual certification test, you'll be asked to sign a statement saying you will "not disclose information about the identities of individuals who take the tests or about the tests themselves.
 This includes discussing test questions and other content, the test scenarios and the specific tasks required of candidates."

-EAC policies about confidentiality accord with provincial and federal privacy legislation.
+Editors Canada policies about confidentiality accord with provincial and federal privacy legislation.

 How long does it take to become certified?